Marketing System Diagnostics — Philippines & International

 When effort stops being enough

-One project made it concrete.
+One project in the early consulting years made it concrete.
 No matter how much was put in, the result the client needed wasn’t there.
 The work was real.
 The intention was right.
-But the system wasn’t built to produce revenue — it was built to produce activity.
+But the system was built to produce activity, not revenue.

 That gap stayed with me.
 It shifted how I approach every engagement.
 Not “what is the marketing doing?” but “what is the marketing actually producing — for the business?”

 Vanity metrics aren’t the problem.
-They’re a symptom of a system that was designed to measure the wrong thing.
+They’re a symptom of a system designed to measure the wrong thing.

 “That’s the only result that matters.
 Not campaign performance.
 Commercial outcome.”